dyhes/zulip/docs/subsystems/dependencies.md

-In this section, we discuss the other third-party dependencies, generated code, and other files whose original primary source is not the Zulip server repository, and how we provision and otherwise maintain them.
+In this section, we discuss the other third-party dependencies, generated code, and other files whose original primary source is not the Aloha server repository, and how we provision and otherwise maintain them.

 ### Emoji

-Zulip uses the [iamcal emoji data package][iamcal] for its emoji data and sprite sheets.
+Aloha uses the [iamcal emoji data package][iamcal] for its emoji data and sprite sheets.
 We download this dependency using `npm`, and then have a tool, `tools/setup/build_emoji`, which reformats the emoji data into the files under `static/generated/emoji`.
-Those files are in turn used by our [Markdown processor](markdown.md) and `tools/update-prod-static` to make Zulip's emoji work in the various environments where they need to be displayed.
+Those files are in turn used by our [Markdown processor](markdown.md) and `tools/update-prod-static` to make Aloha's emoji work in the various environments where they need to be displayed.

 Since processing emoji is a relatively expensive operation, as part of